mrkalePythonApp/pi_server_python/README.rst

 **********

-Script manages attached fan for cooling the system on the basis of the system temperature provided by the SoC_.
-At the same time the script acts as an MQTT_ coordinator utilizing local MQTT broker ``mosquitto`` for data exchange within IoT_.
+Script manages attached fan for cooling the system on the basis of the system temperature provided by the SoC [1]_.
+At the same time the script acts as an MQTT [2]_ coordinator utilizing local MQTT broker ``mosquitto`` for data exchange within IoT [3]_.
 Script communicates with cloud services like ``ThingSpeak`` and ``Blynk``.

 - For the sake of generating the documentation with the system ``Sphinx``,